YagoOlive/iris-chrome-extension/README.md

     The facial gesture you can perform to left-click.
 Choose between:
       - Smile
+      - Smile to the left
+      - Smile to the right
       - Raising your eyebrows
+      - Lowering your eyebrows
       - Open mouth wide
+      - Mouth Pucker (by squeezing your lips together)
+      - Show all your teeth
+      - Look left with your eyes
+      - Look right with your eyes
+      - Look up with your eyes
+      - Look down with your eyes

 3. 🧲 Click Assist.